zackstout/beatles-songwriting/README.md

 - We move down two semitones, and then descend by two perfect fourths to get back to F.
 - **So this is coming from F Mixolydian, rather than Bb major.**
 - When lowering the 7th of the F major scale, you get Eb major as the 7th chord, instead of E dim.
-- That bVII is a 'character chord' of the Mixolydian.
+- **That bVII is a 'character chord' of the Mixolydian.
+(Eb in this example)**
 - And this bVII - IV - I movement is nothing other than a double plagal movement!
 (Eb - Bb - F)

 #### The Double Plagal

 - We can see this movement as going CW around circle of fifths, starting behind tonic.
 - **Very interesting: the bVII-IV-I is coming from a set of chords that could alternatively be grouped as I-IV-V.**
+- **This is worth thinking about more.**
 - (This is the movement from Ionian to Mixolydian.)
-- 🎵 You never give me your money
+- ✅ You never give me your money, 1:31-2:09
 - Overall the bVII-IV-I movement is more stable than its "mirror", the II-V-I, because the IV and I share I's root.
 - (descent by fourths vs descent by fifths)
-- 🎵 With a little help from my friends
+- ✅ With a little help from my friends
 - chorus, D - A - E in key of E.
 - (p.
 258) The Beatles 'bVII-IV-I' Double Plagal excursions - table of examples
-- 🎵 intro to polythene pam
+- ✅ intro to polythene pam
 - 🎵 intro to magical mystery tour
 - "verse tag" to dear prudence ("won't you come out...to play")
 - 🎵 She said, she said: lyrics echo sense of being "trapped" in the chord cycle, nowhere to go